-Water heater maintenance includes periodic tank flushing and cleaning, and removal of lime scale.
+Water heater maintenance includes monthly tank flushing and cleaning and removal of lime scale.
 The unit should be inspected and adjusted to maintain proper combustion.
-Refer to Table 5, Suggested Maintenance Schedule (next page).
-A periodic inspection of the venting system should be made.
+Refer to Table 7 - Suggested Maintenance Schedule.
+An annual inspection of the venting system should be made.